Grants, which are available for summer 2019 or the 2019/20 academic year, can be spent on travel, research assistant time or catering, for example.

 It’s particularly exciting that this funding is being offered to students University-wide and hopefully it will allow us to tap into an valuable insight from a student’s perspective.

 “If you have a good idea for an innovation or you have a project that would benefit from a modest amount of funding, then we welcome your application.”

 Project outputs will be evaluated and disseminated internally and externally by grant holders to develop the practice, pedagogy and reputation of student education at the University.

-Collaborative projects and those from teams covering more than one School of Faculty are particularly welcome.
+Professor Overton added that collaborative projects and those from teams covering more than one School of Faculty were particularly welcome.

-As are staff-led projects should include a contribution from the student body in an advisory or partnership role whereas student -led projects may also include staff of the University in an advisory or partnership role but must have a named member of staff who can advise LITE whether the project aligns with the needs of the school or service.
+“Staff-led projects should include a contribution from the student body in an advisory or partnership role whereas student -led projects may also include staff of the University in an advisory or partnership role but must have a named member of staff who can advise LITE whether the project aligns with the needs of the school or service,” she added.

 To apply complete the online application form by 23:59 on Monday, 29th April 2019.

 Applicants should discuss project ideas with heads of school/service prior to application and, if successful, LITE will confirm that project has its support.

 Student-led projects may not use the funding to support credit -bearing activity, such as modules they are enrolled in.